Blog Archives

 Essential #3 – Ferocity

 Have a ferocious mindset when you enter your workout.
 This does not mean that you push your body to the breaking point and beyond; what it means is that even when you have to modify your workouts, you want to make it to the end.
-Some days will be a breeze and you will be excited to “push play” (as we say in TBB) or just jump into your run or whatever workout you do.
-There are other days, though, when it is a severe act of will to just show up.
+Some days will be a breeze, but there are other days when it is a severe act of will to just show up.
 When you enter your workout “zone” so to speak, be ready to bring it, and do not waiver in your commitment and determination.
 Final note: guard yourself against overtraining.
 After speaking to Focus and Ferocity, I know it can seem even counterintuitive to not go all out, but remember that you are in this for the long haul.
 Your endurance will increase as will your strength, but you must have the patience to allow your body to acclimate to the demands of a workout regime again.
-Thanks for reading, and stop by tomorrow as we’ll talk about two huge landmines to avoid so that your efforts are not derailed and your results stay on track!

 Fitness How To’s: Five Keys to Fitness Success